“I’m more of a sucker than a fucker,” remarks the impish woman standing beside me in the breakfast line.

 The Blue Saloon is the community’s love motel.
 A small and unassuming house—drab architecture befitting its former Stasi purposes—with a collection of rooms each boasting no more than a bed and a box of assorted protection.
 It is ZEGG’s “temple to Eros,” the god of lust, but as the community members like to point out, he was born to Aphrodite, the goddess of love.
 This elaboration of Olympian kinship is an oft-repeated lesson.
 “Lust was born of love.
 There is always love behind desire.
 We cannot separate them.”

 The night that Lenore took to bed with Hugh, her rugged warrior, Teddy made his own connection.
-Ada is a stunning woman, whose brilliant smile is set against a disposition of almost devastating sweetness, and whose voluptuousness is hard to reconcile with the fact that she is 63.
-Her age is apparent in only the white of her long, thick hair and the deep-set laugh lines around her mouth.
+Ada is a stunning woman, whose brilliant smile is set against a disposition of almost devastating sweetness, and whose voluptuousness is hard to reconcile with the fact that she is sixty-three.
+Her age is apparent only in the white of her long, thick hair and the deep-set laugh lines around her mouth.
 She spent years living in the free love commune of Otto Muehl, Dieter Duhm’s inspirations, and is a highly sensuous woman, in the literal sense of the word: she engages the world through touch, through smell.
 Of humanity she believes, “We must enjoy our bodies.”

 Teddy and Ada fell in love.
-Abundantly, freely and quite physically.
+Abundantly, freely, and quite physically.
 “It was really his eyes that got me,” she confides.
 “He feels self-conscious about them, but I think they’re just magical.”
 Teddy is extremely cross-eyed.
 “I told him it was like his gaze was searching the heavens, like he can see something that the rest of us can’t.”
 Their tenderness unfolded like two adolescents, cooing little noises of affection, fingers searching, utterly enthralled.
-Ada shrugs at the mention that Teddy is thirty years her junior; “I’ve always had younger lovers,” she says, “for years I lived with a man around Teddy’s age.”
+Ada shrugs at the mention that Teddy is thirty years her junior.
+“I’ve always had younger lovers,” she says.
+“For years I lived with a man around Teddy’s age.”
 She speaks his name softly, like a sacred incantation.
 “But we split up because he wanted to have children.
 That was a real lament, and I really long for partnership now.
-Even if I don’t have a boyfriend—not a husband,” she laughs, “I’ve done that enough times already—but just somebody, or a few people I could be close to.
+Even if I don’t have a boyfriend—not a husband,” she laughs.
+“I’ve done that enough times already—but just somebody, or a few people I could be close to.
 That would be nice.
 A community of lovers.
 That would be nice.
 No possession or jealousy, just caring and tenderness.
-And ahhh, Teddy is so tender,” she sighs, but winces when she sees Teddy seated with Lenore and her daughter.
-“Of course Teddy loves Lenore.
+And ahhh, Teddy is so tender.”
+She sighs, but winces when she sees Teddy seated with Lenore and her daughter.
+“Of course, Teddy loves Lenore.
 She’s such a tough woman, but Teddy and I, we’re both more gentle people.
 I hoped that he would come to me again last night, but Lenore didn’t want for him to leave her.”

 One of the most remarkable—though certainly also one of the most trying—aspects of ZEGG is the privileged place it affords dialogue.
 Emotional transparency, while easily a euphemism for free love, is also taken with complete seriousness to mean unflinching honesty.
 There is no sympathy for hiding out behind pretty words or evasions.
 There is instead unrelenting self-appraisal, unrelenting scrutiny.
 Thus, heeding the norms of prevailing culture, Ada, Teddy, Lenore, and Hugh decide to meet for an earnest chat, and as a new friend and neutral witness, I’m invited to come along.